Structure and Stability of the 1-Dimensional Mapper: MultiNerve Mapper

 See Figure~\ref{fig:mmappervsmappertorus} for an illustration.
-For the same reasons as Mapper, when $Z=\R$ and $\U$ is a gomic of $\im(f)$, the MultiNerve Mapper is a (possibly infinite) multigraph and therefore has trivial homology in dimension 2 and above.
-Contrary to the Mapper, it also takes the cc of the intersections into account.
-As we shall see in Section~\ref{sec:structure}, the MultiNerve Mapper is able to capture the same features as the Mapper, even with coarser gomics, and is more naturally related to the Reeb graph.
+For the same reasons as Mapper, when $Z=\R$ and $\U$ is a gomic of $\im(f)$, the MultiNerve Mapper is a (possibly infinite) multigraph having trivial homology in dimension 2 and above.
+Contrarily to the Mapper, the MultiNerve Mapper also takes the connected components of the intersections into account in its construction.
+As we shall see in Section~\ref{sec:structure}, it is able to capture the same features as the Mapper but with coarser gomics, and it is more naturally related to the Reeb graph.